 - 1. High school average below minimum for regular admission to the University; - 2.
-Three-year sequence of mathematics and science; and

-3. Combined SAT Math and Critical Reading score of 850 (minimum Critical Reading score of 450 or a TOEFL score of 550 written or 213 computer-based).
+Three-year sequence of mathematics and science; and - 3.
+Minimum combined SAT Math and Critical Reading score of 850 (minimum Critical Reading score of 450 or a TOEFL score of 550 written or 213 computer-based).